menopause & perimenopause Sugarland, TX

 - There is a small increased risk of gallbladder disease associated with estrogen therapy with or without progestin.

-Can other medications help with menopause symptoms?
+Can other medications help with menopause symptoms in Sugarland?

 Several antidepressants are available for the treatment of hot flashes.
 Gabapentin, an antiseizure medication, and clonidine, a blood pressure medication, are prescription drugs that can be prescribed to reduce hot flashes and ease sleep problems associated with menopause.
 Selective estrogen receptor modulators (SERMs) are drugs that act on tissues that respond to estrogen.
 SERMs are available for the relief of hot flashes and pain during intercourse caused by vaginal dryness.